BTE-Germany/TerraPlusMinus/README.md

 ```

 3. Add `--add-exports=java.desktop/sun.awt.image=ALL-UNNAMED` to your jvm arguments in the start.bat
+4. Start your server
-4. Download [osm.json5](https://github.com/BuildTheEarth/terraplusplus/blob/35615cfe037b933a2b0e24271ba4759d5f94f5eb/src/main/resources/net/buildtheearth/terraplusplus/dataset/osm/osm.json5) and put it in `.\terraplusplus\config\`.
+5. Download [osm.json5](https://github.com/BuildTheEarth/terraplusplus/blob/35615cfe037b933a2b0e24271ba4759d5f94f5eb/src/main/resources/net/buildtheearth/terraplusplus/dataset/osm/osm.json5) and put it in `.\terraplusplus\config\`.
-5. Start your server
+6. Restart your server

+7. If you only plan to use Minecraft Vanilla heights from -64 to 320, but e.g. your city is on height 500 you can set `moveTerrain: -300` in the config.yml.

 `❌ Don't use height expansion for building.
 World expansion is experimental.`

-6. (Optional) To activate height expansion set **nms** in the config.yml to `true` and restart your server
+8. (Optional) To activate height expansion set **nms** in the config.yml to `true` and restart your server

 # Config